zzet/ansible-postgresql-role/README.md

 Role Name
 ========

-Role for base setup and configure postgresql server and client
+Role for base setup and configure postgresql server and client with trust authentication be default

 Requirements
 ------------